 “Purpose and intention go beyond goals and denote direction of travel…and has the power to unite conflicting agendas and set all endeavor in a wider context of shared meaning.”

-Here’s a different, excellent and honorable voice speaking on a wider context of shared meaning…
+Here’s a different, excellent, and honorable voice speaking in a wider context of shared meaning…